 There are regional variations in Nyonya cooking.
 Dishes from the island of Penang in the northern part of Peninsular Malaysia possess Thai influences, such as more liberal use of tamarind and other sour ingredients.

 Dishes from Singapore and Malacca show a greater Indonesian influence, such as the use of coconut milk.
 A classic example is laksa (a spicy noodle soup), which comes in two variants: the sour asam laksa from Penang and the coconut milk-based laksa lemak from Singapore and the southern regions of Peninsular Malaysia.

-The flavor of laksa and other Nonya recipes is determined by the rempah, which in Malay means spices.
+The flavor of laksa and other Nyonya recipes is determined by the rempah, which in Malay means spices.
 The various combinations are pounded into a paste with pestle and mortar, with a very specific texture and density.
-It is said that a nonya can determine the culinary skill of a new daughter-in-law simply by listening to her preparing rempah with a mortar.
+It is said that a Nyonya can determine the culinary skill of a new daughter-in-law simply by listening to her preparing rempah with a mortar.

-Nonya desserts include colourful cakes (kuih) and sweet, sticky delicacies.
+Nyonya desserts include colorful cakes (kuih) and sweet, sticky delicacies.

 Citizens, my version of this fantastically flavorful Nyonya recipe is based very closely on one from Little Penang restaurant, in Wellington NZ.
 I’ve adjusted the spice ratios to my taste and added in some optional red fermented tofu for some serious Nyonya flavor notes.
 Omit if you so prefer.
 I also substituted chicken wings for the original version’s whole chicken, as I love deep-fried chicken wings and their super-crispy skin!

 Battle on – The GeneralissimoPrint

 We are sorry that this post was not useful for you!